BrokenRoto/brokenroto/README.md

-Hi 👋 My name is Roberto Cárdenas
+Hi 👋 my name is Roberto!
 =================================

 Developer and Designer
 ----------------------

-🎓 Graduated in Computer Science Engineering from Universidad San Francisco de Quito in january 2023. 🎨 Passionate about design and its integration with technology.
+🎓 Graduated in Computer Science Engineering from Universidad San Francisco de Quito in january 2023.
+🎨 Passionate about design and its integration with technology.

 * 🌍  I'm based in Quito, Ecuador
 * ✉️  You can contact me at [jroberto.cardenasm@gmail.com](mailto:jroberto.cardenasm@gmail.com)